-- If the print server is set to its factory default settings without using a DHCP/BOOTP/RARP server, the device will appear as APIPA in the BRAdmin Professional utility screen. - You can find the node name and Ethernet address (Node Address above) by printing out the Printer Settings Page.
-See Printing the Printer Settings Page on page 7-2 for information on how to print the Printer Settings Page on your print server. - 4 Double-click the unconfigured device you want to configure. - 5 Enter the IP address, Subnet Mask and Gateway (if needed) of your print server. - 6 Click OK. - 7 With the correctly programmed IP address, you will see the Brother print server in the device list.
+- If the print/scan server is set to its factory default settings without using a DHCP/BOOTP/RARP server, the device will appear as APIPA in the BRAdmin Professional utility screen. - You can find the node name and Ethernet address (Node Address above) by printing out the Network Configuration Page.
+See Printing the Network Configuration Page on page 3-7 for information on how to print the Network Configuration Page on your print/scan server. - 4 Double-click the unconfigured device you want to configure. - 5 Enter the IP address, Subnet Mask and Gateway (if needed) of your print/scan server. - 6 Click OK. - 7 With the correctly programmed IP address, you will see the Brother print/scan server in the device list.